Tilleke & Gibbins

 There are no specific laws specifically dealing with marketing in Cambodia, and the below (non-exhaustive) list of laws address marketing issues:

-3. The Telecom Law prohibits all activities against the principles of fair, free, equal, and effective competition.
-The Telecom Law authorizes the Telecommunications Regulator of Cambodia (the “TRC”) to monitor, oversee and evaluate lawful and fair competition in the telecommunications market.
+The Telecom Law prohibits all activities against the principles of fair, free, equal, and effective competition.
+The Telecom Law authorises the Telecommunications Regulator of Cambodia (the “TRC”) to monitor, oversee and evaluate lawful and fair competition in the telecommunications market.

-If an organization wishes to send unsolicited marketing communications to an individual via any electronic media, intermediary or telecommunications service provider, the organization is obligated under the E-Commerce Law to provide clear and straightforward opt-out instructions.
-This obligation applies regardless of whether the individual resides in Cambodia.
-However, the E-Commerce Law suggests that it is not necessary to obtain consent from the individual to send marketing communications as long as each marketing communication has clear and straightforward opt-out instructions and the individual has not exercised his or her opt-out right previously.
+If an organisation wishes to send unsolicited marketing communications to an individual via any electronic media, intermediary or telecommunications service provider, the organisation is obligated under the E-Commerce Law to provide clear and straightforward opt-out instructions.

 Do different rules apply to business-to-business and business-to-consumer marketing?